jpratt9/john-pratt.com/src/frontend/content/posts/cicd-tools-comparison/index.md

 GitLab CI/CD takes a different route.
 Instead of relying on third-party plugins, its philosophy is to build most of what you need right into the platform.
 This includes a container registry, security scanning (SAST, DAST), and package management, which means you need fewer external tools.

-CircleCI's answer to this is "Orbs"—shareable snippets of YAML.
+CircleCI's answer to this is "Orbs" - shareable snippets of YAML.
 This lets the community and vendors create reusable integrations for common jobs, like deploying to AWS or sending a Slack message.
 It's a very modern, code-first way to handle extensibility.
 Azure DevOps has its own marketplace with thousands of extensions, offering tight integrations with Microsoft products and popular third-party services.

 ### Performance Benchmarks and Optimization